In the ‘City Beautiful’: Chandigarh

 Cuisines

-Makki Di Roti, Sarson ka Saag, Dal Makhni, Punjabi Chhole, Baingan Da Bhurtha, Palak Paneer, Butter Chicken, Paratha, Naan, Chicken Tikkas and others.
+• Makki Di Roti, Sarson Ka Saag, Dal Makhni, Punjabi Chhole, Baingan Da Bhurtha, Palak Paneer, Butter Chicken, Paratha, Naan, Chicken Tikkas, and more.

 Economy

-Government service is the major constituent of the economy of Chandigarh, thanks to the presence of three governments (Punjab, Haryana and the Chandigarh UT).
+Government service is the major constituent of Chandigarh’s economy due to the presence of three governments (Punjab, Haryana, and Chandigarh UT).
 The high concentration of government employees (working or retired) has made Chandigarh a ‘Pensioners’ Paradise’.

-Basic metals, alloy, paper manufacturing and machinery, food products, sanitary ware, automobile parts, pharmaceuticals, electrical appliances are important industries based in Chandigarh.
+Basic metals, alloys, paper manufacturing, machinery, food products, sanitary ware, automobile parts, pharmaceuticals, and electrical appliances are important industries based in Chandigarh.

 Banking

-Federation of Indian Chambers of Commerce & Industry (FICCI), PHD Chamber of Commerce and Industry (PHDCCI) and the Confederation of Indian Industry (CII).
+Federation of Indian Chambers of Commerce & Industry (FICCI), PHD Chamber of Commerce and Industry (PHDCCI), and the Confederation of Indian Industry (CII) are prominent in the city.
+Chandigarh is also an emerging Information Technology hub, ranked among the top 50 cities in the world as an IT destination.

 Facts about Chandigarh

-Administrator appointed under Art 239 of the Indian Constitution.
-The Administrator has an Advisor, a very senior IAS officer.
+• UT Administration: Chandigarh is administered by a Union Territory Administrator appointed under Article 239 of the Indian Constitution.
+The Administrator has an Advisor, a senior IAS officer.

-Under the charge of the Senior Superintendent of Police
+• Police: Under the charge of the Senior Superintendent of Police.

-Punjabi, Hindi, English, Hindustani (mix of Hindi and Urdu).
+• Language: Punjabi, Hindi, English, Hindustani (a mix of Hindi and Urdu).

 Education